grasmash/drupal-composer-training/index.md

 >   1. Run the local environment: `docker-compose up -d`
 >   1. Access http://localhost/, and you should be able to install your new Drupal site (use database name, username, password of `drupal`)!
 >
-> Note: On Windows, if you get an error like `(Client.Timeout exceeded while awaiting headers)` when running `docker-compose up -d`, go to the Docker Settings, then the Network section, and under 'DNS Server', select 'Fixed' with the `8.8.8.8` server, then click Apply.
+> **Note**: On Windows, if you get an error like `(Client.Timeout exceeded while awaiting headers)` when running `docker-compose up -d`, go to the Docker Settings, then the Network section, and under 'DNS Server', select 'Fixed' with the `8.8.8.8` server, then click Apply.
 Once Docker restarts, try running the command again.

 ## Require and update Drupal dependencies